Printy-Studios/react-context-menu/README.md

 # React context menu

 This is a small React package that helps you with setting up context menus (the ones that appear when you right click).

+**Note:** This library currently only works for TypeScript

 ## Features